Dominion Hotel, Toronto

-The Dominion Hotel is a restaurant and former hotel in Toronto, Ontario, Canada.
-Constructed in the late nineteenth century in the Corktown neighbourhood, it is a heritage hotel structure that has not been torn down and replaced with a modern structure.
-The structure is a designated heritage property.
+The Dominion Hotel was a restaurant and hotel in the Corktown neighbourhood, of Toronto, Ontario, Canada.
+As of February 2025, the building was closed for an extensive restoration after which it will reopen as a boutique hotel.

-The hotel was constructed in 1889.
+Constructed in 1889, the building is a heritage hotel structure, and a designated heritage property.
 Its first owner was Robert T. Davies, who founded the Dominion Brewery to the west of the building (now Dominion Square) in 1877.
 Davies had previously been the manager of the nearby Don Brewery, owned by his relative Thomas Davies.
+The building's architect was David Roberts Jr. (1845-1907), who also designed the Gooderham Building (also known as the Flatiron Building) at 49 Wellington Street East.

 As originally constructed, the hotel was four stories tall, had a mansard roof, and a small tower.
 The top floor, once "boasted an elegant performance space".
-Sometime after 1945, the structure lost its fourth floor, mansard roof and tower.
+Around 1950, the structure lost its fourth floor, mansard roof and tower.

 The hotel re-opened in 1998 as a bar.

-The bar closed in 2014 for renovation work.
-In mid-2015, FAB Restaurant Concepts purchased the bar and on November 31, 2015 it was re-opened as the Dominion Pub & Kitchen.
-The upper floors are used as a rooming house of 25 units.
+The bar, known as Dominion on Queen, closed in 2014 for renovation work.
+In mid-2015, FAB Restaurant Concepts leased space on the ground floor to open Dominion Pub & Kitchen on November 30, 2015.
+The upper floors were used as a rooming house of 25 units.
+Dominion Pub & Kitchen closed in mid-2023.

+In 2021, ERA Architects was engaged to restore the building and convert it into a boutique hotel.
+The renovated storefront would feature large windows, recessed entrances with wheelchair accessibility, large glazed openings, ornate transom windows, and a paneled base.
+Original interior finishes, such as metal ceiling tiles, wood paneling, and terrazzo floors, would be preserved.
+For the upper storeys, decorative cornices were replaced and sandstone was repaired.